jzelenjak/master-thesis-repository/openairinterface/EXPERIMENTS.md

 ./scripts/flood.sh  # Or flood.sh
 ```

 **Step 4.** Depending on your goals, you can either wait until the gNB reaches the maximum supported number of UE connections (currently 64 if using at least 40 MHz bandwidth) or connect the victim UE immediately, before the limit on active connections is reached.
+To start the victim UE, repeat Step 1.

 ## Generating plots